-Disclosu re Quantity Units Total volume of water discharges Not available Cubic Percent of wastewater recycled Not available meters % What is the impact and where does it occur?
+Disclosure Quantity Units Total volume of water discharges Not available Cubic meters Percent of wastewater recycled Not available % What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach Solid and Hazardous Wastes Wastes that are generated from the Company's construction project are collected by the developers who are also in-charge of its proper disposal Effluents The Company consumes water in its project site and corporate office.
-The Company produces water discharges as a result of its day to day operations.
-Government, community, environment Government, community, environment Solid and Hazardous Wastes The Company makes closed coordination with its clients/developers to ensure proper waste disposal.
-Effluents The Company minimizes effluents by coordinating with its clients/developers by designing and incorporating in its project site wastewater treatment system.
+Management Approac h Solid and Hazardous Wastes Wastes that are generated from the Company's construction project are collected by the developers who are also in-charge of its proper disposal Effluents The Company consumes water in its project site and corporate office.
+The Company produces water discharges as a result of its Government, community, environment Government, community, environment Solid and Hazardous The Company makes coordination with its clients/developers to o waste disposal.
+Effluents The Company minim by coordinating w clients/developer closed ensure proper izes effluents vith its :s by day to day operations.
 What are the Risk/s Identified?
-Which stakeholders are affected?
-Management Approach The company recognizes that it does not have full control whether the wastes collected from its project site are being recycled or stored in landfills.
+Which stakeholders are affected? designing and incorp project site wastewat system.
+Management Approac er treatment The company recognizes that it does not have full control whether the wastes collected from its project site are being recycled or stored in landfills.
 Biodegradable wastes that are dumped in these landfills become major source of GHG emissions.
-The Company makes closed coordination with its clients/developers to ensure proper waste disposal.
-The Company minimizes effluents by designing and incorporating in its project site wastewater treatment system.
-What are the Opportunity/ies Identified?
+The Company makes coordination with its clients/developers to o waste disposal.
+The Company minim by designing and inc its project site wastew treatment system. ensure proper izes effluents orporating in What are the Opportunity/ies Identified?
 Which stakeholders are affected?
-Management Approach The Company sees the opportunity to contribute to the improvement of waste management in the project sites. environment The Company assessed waste management disproject sites as a whole recommends improved clients/developers clost coordination with its clients/developers to endisposal posal in the e and nents to it ed
+Management Approac h The Company sees the opportunity to contribute to the improvement of waste management in the project sites. environment The Company assess waste management di project sites as a who recommends improve clients/developers clo coordination with its clients/developers to disposal sposal in the le and ments to it sed